sradics/digital-garden/_notes/MOC Vegan Living.md

 ### Vegan - Building behavior
-+ [[Book Notes - Hooked.pdf]] great source to understand how one can build a behavior.
++ [[Hook Model]] great source to understand how one can build a behavior.
 And vegan living is a lot about changing old behaviors.

 ### Nutrition
 + [[The Optimum Nutrition Bible]] helped me a lot in understanding different aspects of nutrition and how it connects to our health and body